fizzed/rocker/README.md

 template is saved will become the standard Java package the generated Java classes will be placed into.
 The generated Java source files will be saved to `target/generated-sources/rocker`.
-The plugin will take care of adding this generated directory to your sources root -- thus no need to use maven-buildhelper plugin.
+The plugin will take care of adding this generated directory to your sources root.

-To customize, the following properties are supported:
+The following properties are supported:

  * `templateDirectory` is the base directory to recursively start from when locating and parsing template files.
 The Java `package` a template will be generated to will use this directory as its base.
 So if you have `${templateDirectory}/views/mytemplate.rocker.html` then Rocker will generate `${outputDirectory}/views/mytemplate.java`.
-    Defaults to `src/main/java`.
+    Defaults to `${project.build.sourceDirectory}`.

  * `outputDirectory` is the directory the parser will generate sources for templates.
     Defaults to `${project.build.directory}/generated-sources/rocker`

+ * `classDirectory` is the directory the hot reload feature will (re)compile classes to at runtime.
+    Defaults to `${project.build.outputDirectory}`

  * `failOnError` determines whether any parsing/generating errors cause Maven to fail.